Refinitiv/refinitiv-ui/documents/src/pages/elements/list.md

 ## Accessibility
 ::a11y-intro::

-The List component is assigned `role="listbox"` and can include properties such as `aria-labelledby`, `aria-activedescendant` and `aria-multiselectable`.
+`ef-list` is assigned `role="listbox"` and can include properties such as `aria-labelledby`, `aria-activedescendant` and `aria-multiselectable`.
 The data items are assigned the `role="option"` and can include properties such as `aria-selected` in single mode or `aria-checked` in `multiple` mode and `aria-disabled`.
 The element’s properties programmatically update to match its visual state.
 It receives focus once at host and it is navigable through items using `Up` and `Down` arrow keys.

+`ef-list` has already provided role and aria attributes for itself and items in the list.
+It also has implemented keyboard navigation following accessibility guideline.

 ::a11y-end::